f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 This is analogous to thin provisioning in a hypervisor where you can over-allocate resources. vCMP as an example today uses an image similar in size to the T4-F5OS image.
 There may be rare instances where a tenant running in production for a long time can end up with a lot of extra space consumed on disk.
 This could be due to many in-place software upgrades, local logging, core files, database use etc… There is no utility available to reclaim that space that may have been used at one point but is no longer used.
 If the disk utilization becomes over-utilized, you could back up the tenant configuration, create a new fresh tenant, and restore the configuration from the old tenant, and then delete the old tenant.
 This would free up all the unused space again.

-The Dashboard in the webUI has been enhanced to provide more visibility into the tenants usage of disk vs. what they think they have available to them.
+The Dashboard in the webUI has been enhanced in F5OS-A 1.8.0 to provide more visibility into the tenants usage of disk vs. what they think they have available to them.

 .. image:: images/rseries_deploying_a_tenant/dashboard.png
   :align: center